Finding Lost Wells

 - Waterline pipe or patched hole through basement floor or basement wall.

-- Water system components (i.e., pressure tank, pump, or evidence of former components, like "shadow" lines on floor or wall).
+- Water system components (for example, pressure tank, pump, or evidence of former components, like "shadow" lines on floor or wall).

 - Electrical components (wiring through basement floor/wall, control box).